pmean/papers/quasi-experimental/email-chain.md

 (tooth or dental or craniomandibular or bruxism or temporomandibular) and "historical control"

+(tooth or dental or craniomandibular or bruxism or temporomandibular) and "interrupted time series"

+(tooth or dental or craniomandibular or bruxism or temporomandibular) and "phased design"

+(tooth or dental or craniomandibular or bruxism or temporomandibular) and "stepped wedge design"

 ## 2023-12-13

 Lovely!
 So glad to hear this.